 UPDATE (3/16/11): Two days later, the busts have been painted to look “weathered” and fit in with the rest of the new queue area.
-They’re still not functional yet, though will eventually whisper to approaching guests, telling them the story of how each character died, allowing guests to help solve the murder mystery.
+They’re still not functional yet, though they will eventually whisper to approaching Guests, telling them the story of how each character died, allowing Guests to help solve the murder mystery.
 Thanks to Brandon for the updated bust photos below:

-Upon arriving at these tombstones, guests get their first glimpse into the majority of this new graveyard area.
-Just past these two tombstones is the crypt for the musicians of the Haunted Mansion.
+Upon arriving at these tombstones, Guests get their first glimpse into the majority of this new graveyard area, just past these two tombstones in the crypt for the musicians of the Haunted Mansion.

-Both sides of this crypt feature the same concept but with different instruments, one side more traditional like the graveyard band and the other a bit more wacky.
+Both sides of this crypt feature the same concept but with different instruments, one side more traditional like the graveyard band and the other a bit wackier.

-On the end of this crypt is a representation of the organ that’s in the ballroom of the Haunted Mansion.
-This organ is also interactive and guests can press the keys of the organ and hear “Grim Grinning Ghosts” played on a pipe organ.
+At the end of this crypt is a representation of the organ in the ballroom of the Haunted Mansion.
+This organ is also interactive, and Guests can press the organ’s keys and hear “Grim Grinning Ghosts” played on a pipe organ.

 Adorning the top of the organ are ghostly heads along with a large raven with shimmering red eyes.

-However, here instead of just hearing it guests are gently sprayed with mist as they press the keys.
-It’s a surprise that sent a few guests today quickly pulling their hands back.
+However, instead of just hearing it, Guests are gently sprayed with mist as they press the keys.
+It’s a surprise that sent a few Guests today, quickly pulling their hands back.
 Inscribed on the organ is the word “Ravenscroft,” a tribute to Thurl Ravenscroft, the lead vocalist of the singing busts inside the Mansion.

 Past the musician crypt and outside the graveyard area lie several tombstones, each paying tribute to Disney Imagineers – some tombstones formerly located in the old Mansion graveyard and one new one honoring Harriet Burns.

-Back into the graveyard, guests find the new location of Master Gracey’s tombstone, now available for taking pictures with.
-No rose was present atop the new tombstone (nor is there room for a body to be buried in front of it, really).
+Back into the graveyard, Guests find the new location of Master Gracey’s tombstone, now available for taking pictures with.
+No rose was present atop the new tombstone (nor is their room for a body to be buried in front of it, really).

 The crypt itself reads:

-Upon approaching the crypt, guests are frequently squirted with water as if the crypt is filled with water but due to many cracks in its sides is leaking.
-A number of audible gags are heard coming from the sea captain, who has either recently perished inside or his ghostly voice is simply lingering around his tomb.
+Upon approaching the crypt, Guests are frequently squirted with water as if the crypt is filled with water, but many cracks in its sides are leaking.
+Several audible gags are heard coming from the sea captain, who has either recently perished inside, or his ghostly voice is simply lingering around his tomb.